 From the fancy fruit water in the lobby (yes, we are easily impressed) to the luxurious spa to the breathtaking mountain views to the ski lift right outside the door, which we watched while eating one of the most impressive breakfast buffets of our entire lives, Stein Eriksen Lodge was the perfect place to splurge for a special occasion.
 We had an incredible time and would highly recommend a stay at Stein Eriksen Lodge if you’re looking to ball out on something truly amazing!
 Check prices and availability for Stein Eriksen Lodge.

 Still looking for a place to stay in Park City?
-We recommend using HotelsCombined to find the best deal.
-It’s a budget search engine that compiles all of the cheapest deals on every major hotel booking site, saving you time and sanity!
-Click this big, pretty blue button to compare pricing on HotelsCombined.
+We recommend using Booking.com to find the best deal.
+It’s a search engine that compiles all hotels on one booking site, saving you time and sanity!
+Click this big, pretty button to compare pricing on Booking.com.

 Are you packing up your ski gear and booking a trip to Park City, Utah this spring?
 Are you more of a snow bunny or a spa … person?
 Drop us a comment below!